FAU-CDI/wisski-distillery/README.md

 __3. Initialize a new composer project__

 Within the home directory of the dedicated user, we create a new composer project that requires [drupal/recommended-project](https://github.com/drupal/recommended-project)` as well as drush.
+By default, this setup creates a new installation of the newest Drupal Version -- Drupal 9.x at the time of writing.
+However, WissKi is not yet compatible with Drupal 9.x.
+For this reason, by default this script installs Drupal 8.x instead.

-__4. Run the Drupal Installation scripts__
+An optional flag, `USE_DRUPAL_9` can be provided to force __4.
+Run the Drupal Installation scripts__

 We run the Drupal installation scripts.